 Rare Disease Day events are down to hundreds of patient organisations all over the world

 who work on a local and national level to raise awareness for the rare disease community in their countries.

 Since Rare Disease Day was first launched by EURORDIS and itsCouncil of National Alliances in 2008, thousands of events have taken place throughout the world reaching hundreds of thousands of people and resulting in a great deal of media coverage.
 We especially thank our official Rare Disease Day partners, the National Alliances.
 These are umbrella organisations who group together several rare disease organisations in a given country or region.
-Click on a logo of one of the National Alliances to go to their website.

 The campaign started as a European event and has progressively become a world phenomenon,